vitkolos/notes-ipp/semestr2/advanced-english/English.md

 	- if you should… / if you happen to… / if you should happen to… = kdybys náhodou…
 - Tuition might be instituted at the Czech universities next year.
 - The Czech Republic is debating whether to join the EU.
-- Distance learning is being proposed as a future method of instruction at Czech universities.
+- Distance learningb is being proposed as a future method of instruction at Czech universities.
 - we choose one and we weight the pros and cons
 - homework
 	- I have chosen tuition – we'll discuss in groups